ajsanjoaquin/twitter-bias-challenge/README.md

-# The Twitter Cropper's Gaze on Sensitive Content Involving Nudity
+# Twitter Cropper's Gaze on Sensitive Content Involving Nudity

 ![analysis sample](img_md/header.png?raw=true)
 *The Cropper identifies the right nipple as the most salient point.
 Cropping this area alone as a preview image denigrades the subject as a sexualized object.